singingfox/personal-data-collector-demo/docs/dev-i-7.md

 <a name="2"></a>
 ## Add custom AngularJS directive

+- "Chain" new directives to module "demoApp"
+-

 - Add a service to call the new API endpoint
 - Use the service in the custom directive